Presentation of the programme

 Multiple degree upon completion

 The WOCC Master's program offers multiple degrees.
-Thus, upon completion of their studies, after having validated the four semesters of training (120 ECTS), students will hold the WOCC degree awarded by the University of Lille as well as the degrees from the Universities in which they were enrolled and where they completed their mobility pathway.
+Thus, upon completion of their studies, after having validated the four semesters of training (120 ECTS), students will hold an International Master's degree in Sociology WOCC awarded by the University of Lille as well as the degrees from the Universities in which they were enrolled and where they completed their mobility pathway (Université Laval, Université Libre de Bruxelles, Universidad de Buenos Aires, Universidad Complutense de Madrid, and Università di Roma).